Ciaran0/Spray-Swagger-Angular-Bootstrap-Example/README.md

 This project aims to be a template for Spray.io rest backends with Angular frontend.
 Also with swagger integration.

-To run: sbt "project sprayplayground" run
+To run: sbt "~ re-start"
+The project will automatically reload when source code changes.
 To test: sbt "project sprayplayground" test

 Goto: